The 20 Best Branchiootorenal Syndrome Doctors in Japan

 Kobe, JP

-Naoya Morisada practices in Kobe, Japan.
+Naoya Morisada practices practicing medicine in Kobe, Japan.
 Mr. Morisada is rated as a Distinguished expert by MediFind in the treatment of Branchiootorenal Syndrome.
-His top areas of expertise are Orofaciodigital Syndrome 1, Renal Coloboma Syndrome, Alport Syndrome, Branchio-Oculo-Facial Syndrome (BOFS), and Kidney Transplant.
+He is also highly rated in 33 other conditions, according to our data.
+His clinical expertise encompasses Orofaciodigital Syndrome 1, Renal Coloboma Syndrome, Branchio-Oculo-Facial Syndrome (BOFS), Branchiootorenal Syndrome, and Kidney Transplant.

 Distinguished in Branchiootorenal Syndrome